grnet/synnefo/docs/compute-api-guide.rst

 400 (Bad Request)           Malformed flavor ID
-401 (Unauthorized)          Missing or expired user token 403 (Forbidden)             Forbidden to use this flavor 404 (Not Found)             Flavor id not founmd
+401 (Unauthorized)          Missing or expired user token 403 (Forbidden)             Forbidden to use this flavor 404 (Not Found)             Flavor id not found
 500 (Internal Server Error) The request cannot be completed because of an
 \                           internal error
 503 (Service Unavailable)   The server is not currently available